imgVOID/adrf-caching/README.md

 3. Compatible with ADRF if you are already using or experimenting with official async DRF package.
 4. Modern async serializers simplify building fully async data pipelines with nested relations.

-## How to use drf-async-mixins?
-This library contains two main modules:

-- **`drf/`** — Mixins that can be used with the standard Django REST Framework (DRF) without installing `adrf`.
-These are basic mixins compatible with synchronous DRF.
-If you are working with a traditional synchronous DRF project, import mixins from the `drf` folder.
-- **`adrf/`** — Mixins and components designed specifically for asynchronous Django REST Framework (`adrf`).
-Includes caching and other enhancements tailored for async environments.
-For async projects using `adrf`, use mixins from the `adrf` folder, which provide additional features like caching.

 ## Example
 ```
 from drf-async-mixins.viewsets import CachedModelViewSet